• Skip to main content

 • Habit 3: Put First Things First (Organize + execute around priorities).
 Putting first things ïŹrst is the second or physical creation.
 It’s about organizing and executing around the mental creation (your purpose, vision, values, and most important priorities).
 Second things do not come ïŹrst.
 First things do not come second.
 Individuals and organizations focus on what matters most, urgent or not.
 The main thing is to keep the main thing the main thing.

 • Habit 4: Think Win-Win (Don’t think “Me,” think “We”).
 Thinking win-win is a frame of mind and heart that seeks mutual benefit and is based on mutual respect in all interactions.
-It’s about thinking in terms of abundance—an ever-expanding “pie,” a cornucopia of opportunity, wealth, and resources—rather than of scarcity and adversarial competition. it’s not thinking selfishly (win-lose) or like a martyr (lose-win). in our work and family life, members think interdependently—in terms of “we,” not “me.”
-Thinking win-win encourages conflict resolution and helps individuals seek mutually beneficial solutions.
+It’s about thinking in terms of abundance—an ever-expanding “pie,” a cornucopia of opportunity, wealth, and resources—rather than of scarcity and adversarial competition.
+It’s not thinking selfishly (win-lose) or like a martyr (lose-win).
+In our work and family life, we want to think interdependently—in terms of “we,” not “me.”
+Thinking win-win encourages conflict resolution and helps us seek mutually beneficial solutions.
 It’s sharing information, power, recognition, and rewards.

 • Habit 5: Seek First to Understand (